microsoft/Reactors/workshop-resources/web-development/Web_Fundamentals_1/3_CSS_CSS3/plotting_your_blox.md

-# Plotting Your Blocks: Activity
+# Activity: Plotting Your Blocks

-Try to duplicate the image below by adjusting the CSS code provided.
-Use **margins** and **paddings** to adjust the spaces between divisions and use the **display** property to be able to put each block in its proper place.
-You may need additional CSS properties.
+Duplicate this image by adjusting the CSS code below.
+Use **margins** and **paddings** to adjust the spaces between divisions and use the **display** property to put each block in its proper place.
+You may also need to add CSS properties.

 ![Blocks Diagram](../images/position-blocks.png)

-## Here's the HTML code
+## The HTML code

 ``` html
 <!DOCTYPE html>